erichung9060/Coursera_Auto_Quiz/README.md

 ## Troubleshooting
 1. If the suggested answers don't show on the pop-up page within 3 seconds, please reload the page.

+## TODO
+1. Add a delay when user clicks Fill or Submit until all questions get the respone from AI.
+2. Automatically retrive the answer instead of loading the view-feedback page.